zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### addRow

 Adds an empty data item to the treelist.
 In "inline" editing mode a table row will be appended.
-Popup window will be displayed in "popup" editing mode.
+A popup window will be displayed in "popup" editing mode.

 Fires the [edit](#events-edit) event.